• Skip to content

 Aggressive dogs

-• Declared dangerous dog;
+• Declared dangerous dog; or

-• Declared menacing dog; and/or
+• Declared menacing dog.

 An authorised local government officer can declare a dog as a dangerous dog if the dog:

-• has seriously attacked (meaning to attack in a way that causes bodily harm, grievous bodily harm or death), or acted in a way that caused fear, to a person or another animal, or
+• Has seriously attacked (meaning to attack in a way that causes bodily harm, grievous bodily harm or death), or acted in a way that caused fear, to a person or another animal, or

-• may, in the opinion of an authorised officer, seriously attack or act in a way that causes fear to a person or animal.
+• May, in the opinion of an authorised officer, seriously attack or act in a way that causes fear to a person or animal.

 An authorised officer may declare a dog as a menacing dog if the above grounds exist for the dog, except that the attack was not serious.